Molecular Genetic Pathology Fellowship

 Research: The Molecular Genetic Pathology Fellow is required to participate in scholarly activity as a component of the Training Program.
 Scholarly activities include 1) publications (oral/poster presentation at national meeting, case reports, literature review) 2) clinical research based activity (research and evaluation of clinically relevant assays for implementation that includes clinical indication, validation plan, result interpretation and statistical analysis) or 3) basic science/translational research.

-Community: The Mount Sinai Medical Center is a 1,171-bed, tertiary-care teaching facility acclaimed internationally for excellence in clinical care.
-Founded in 1852, The Mount Sinai Medical Center (MSSM) encompasses The Mount Sinai Hospital and Icahn School of Medicine.
+Community: The Mount Sinai Health System is a 1,171-bed, tertiary-care teaching facility acclaimed internationally for excellence in clinical care.
+Founded in 1852, The Mount Sinai Health System (MSSM) encompasses The Mount Sinai Hospital and Icahn School of Medicine.
 Go to www.mtsinai.org.
-Located in a beautiful residential neighborhood in the Upper East Side overlooking Manhattan's famous Central Park, The Mount Sinai Medical Center boasts coveted views of New York City.
+Located in a beautiful residential neighborhood in the Upper East Side overlooking Manhattan's famous Central Park, The Mount Sinai Health System boasts coveted views of New York City.
 Many fine attractions are walking distance from the hospital, including Central Park's lovely Conservatory Gardens, excellent restaurants, and museum mile, including the highly acclaimed Guggenheim Museum and Metropolitan Museum of Art.
 Upper East

 Income: Salaries are commensurate with the level of training.